Passengers duct-tape man who allegedly tried to open door mid-flight

 Passengers on board a plane to Texas were forced to duct-tape a man who allegedly lunged at a female flight attendant and tried to open one of the aircraft’s doors mid-flight.

-The unnamed man’s hands and feet were bound, and three passengers held him down for the last 30 minutes of the flight on Tuesday morning.
+The unnamed man’s hands and feet were bound, and three passengers held him down for the last 30 minutes of the flight on 19 November.

 The incident took place on American Airlines flight 1915 from Milwaukee when the Canadian national allegedly approached a flight attendant and asked to open the cabin door while they were in flight.